bjwise96/python-TSC-Hyper-example/README.md

 # python-TSC-Hyper-example
 This code was created while working on the API Level 2 challenge (https://www.tableau.com/developer/mini-challenges).
+This code connects to you Tableau server, downloads information about all the workbooks on your server and then uploads this dataset as a hyper file to your server.
+You can then create visuaizations based on this data.
+To refresh this data, run this code again and it will refresh the data.

 ## Prereqs
 You will need to install: